Skip to content

 LeftRight

-Iran state television broadcast an AI-generated video on 13 April showing Mojtaba Khamenei entering a war room and surveying a map of Israel's Dimona nuclear research facility, with no audio.
+Iran state television broadcast an AI-generated video on 13 April showing Mojtaba Khamenei entering a war room and surveying a map of Israel's Dimona nuclear facility.
+No audio accompanied the footage.

 March US consumer prices rose at the fastest rate since Lyndon Johnson was president, with gasoline the primary driver, and these figures predate the blockade.